you made me cry so i would congratulate on that :) really enjoyed my time with it

 No, you're free to pick any Famicase design regardless of year.
 This is the 2021 exhibition.
 They also have this cool page listing every Famicase design ever made, they call it Chronicle.
 See also our other post

 Can I call dibs on a design?

 No reservations.
 And yes, there can be multiple games based on the same cart.
 There have been some in the past, and it was always super interesting to see different interpretations of the same theme.

 Do I have to work solo or can I work as a team?

 If you're looking for collaborators, check out the Teams part of the jam community or the #teamfinding channel of our discord server.

 Feel free to post it here in the community section.
 If forums are not your thing, you can also join our discord and post in the #progress channel.

 You're welcome to share your progress anywhere else as well.
 If you're on Twitter, use the #AGBIC hashtag so people can find it.

 What about copyright? / Is it legal to use these covers as inspiration? / Can I use parts of the graphic in my game? / Can I turn this into a commercial project?

-Copyright unfortunately is A Thing and there is something called Fair Use (at least in the US) but, if a famicase designer should ask you not to turn their design into a game, please respect their wishes and choose another cart.
-This jam is all about a relaxed atmosphere and there's nothing chill about legal issues.
+Copyright unfortunately is A Thing and there is something called Fair Use (at least in the US) but, if a famicase designer does not want you to turn it into a game, please respect their wishes and choose another cart.
+This jam is all about a relaxed atmosphere, and there's nothing chill about legal issues.